 This model enables the bank to get closer to clients, wherever they are, through social media.
 Client interactions and support issues are therefore transferred to the bank’s consumers’ preferred media.

-The bank at the core of the digital ecosystem
+The Bank at the Core of the Digital Ecosystem

 This model focuses on the power of mobile technology.
-The bank, being the privileged and trusted advisor of its clients, is therefore at the core of a solution-orientated sales ecosystem (be it about financial services or not), and it is able to offer secure mobile payment services.
+The bank, being the privileged and trusted advisor of its clients, is therefore at the core of a solution-orientated sales ecosystem.
+Be it about financial services or not.
+And it is able to offer secure mobile payment services.